oxygen-dioxide/ZipUnicode/README.md

    with your conventional tool.

 ## Changelog
+### 1.2.0
+   * **Timestamp Preservation**: `zipu` now preserves the original timestamps of extracted files.
+     * **Modification & Access Time**: Correctly restored from the zip metadata (including high-precision timestamps from NTFS/Unix extra fields).
+     * **Creation Time**: On **Windows**, the creation time is also restored if available in the zip file (or falls back to modification time to prevent "future creation" issues).
+   * **Logger Configuration**: The logger is only set up when `zipu` is used as an independent command-line tool.
+When imported as a library, no automatic logger configuration occurs.
 ### 1.1.0
    * Handle malformed zip file: Some zip files contain folders but are registered as file entries.
   These file entries have size of zero by and are extracted as zero-byte files.